 - Analyze data to extract representative values of channel characteristics and interference from other RF sources.

-- Study existing test procedures for EMC/EMI/coexistence for wireless devices similar to those used in substations, power plants and other facilities where high field levels or RF interference may exist.
+- Study existing test procedures for EMC/EMI/coexistence for wireless devices that may be used in substations, power plants and other facilities where high field levels or RF interference may exist.

-- Modify existing tests and, where necessary, develop other lab-based tests for wireless systems (e.g., in smart meters) that emulate smart grid EM environments.
+- Modify existing tests and, where necessary, develop other laboratory-based tests for wireless systems (e.g., in smart meters) that emulate smart grid EM environments.
 Disseminate findings and test methods to standards body.

-Monitor and support Smart Grid EMC standards development within the Institute of Electrical and Electronic Engineers (IEEE) and the International Electro technical Commission (IEC).
+Task C: Monitor and support Smart Grid EMC standards development within the Institute of Electrical and Electronic Engineers (IEEE) and the International Electrotechnical Commission (IEC).
 Participate in IEEE and IEC EMC committees and working groups as appropriate.
-Continue leadership activity in SGIP – Electromagnetic Interoperability Issues Working Group (EMIIWG).
+Continue activity in SGIP – Electromagnetic Interoperability Issues Working Group (EMIIWG).
 Participate in the ANSI C63 Working Group on coexistence testing.